damianjankowski/o11y-lab/README.md

    - **Backup Settings**: Enable **Failed data only** and create a backup S3 bucket.
 5. **Finalize Stream Creation**: Review your settings and click **Create Delivery Stream**.

-case is a bit diffrent if you would like to use Terraform.
-There is no avaiable nativly supported destination, so you have to choose **http_endpoint** insted of, which brings one more difference - you have to provide URL with api
+The case is slightly different when using Terraform.
+Since there is no natively supported destination, you need to choose **http_endpoint** instead.
+This introduces an additional requirement—you must specify a URL with an API endpoint.

 ```terraform
 resource "aws_kinesis_firehose_delivery_stream" "this" {